 Wyndcliffe Court Gardens are Grade II listed and designed in the Arts and Crafts style.
 Situated along the Wye Valley between Chepstow and Tintern, they are beautiful formal gardens with views to the south and east.
-Open every weekend, they are showcasing contemporary sculptures by local and well-known British artists.
-Open from 2nd May - 28th September 2014 three sculpture shows will run consecutively, each collection featuring hundreds of sculptures to suit all tastes in a wide variety of mediums, sizes and styles situated throughout the garden and offering the opportunity to view and purchase beautiful sculpture with an outstanding backdrop.
+Open every weekend from Easter to September, the gardens showcase contemporary sculptures by local and well-known British artists.
+Two sculpture shows will run consecutively, each collection featuring hundreds of sculptures to suit all tastes in a wide variety of mediums, sizes and styles offering the opportunity to view and purchase beautiful sculpture with an outstanding backdrop.

 Wyndcliffe Court Gardens are 5 minutes from Chepstow and Tintern Abbey, nestled in the hills above the Wye Valley to the north of the village of St. Arvans.
 Situated on a high bluff, the house and gardens offer views over the Severn, the coastal plain and the Bristol Channel.
-500 meters from part of the Wye Valley Walk, with stunning views, they are ideally located.
-20 minutes from Newport, 30 minutes from Bristol and Cardiff, 40 from Gloucester and around 2 hours from London, with excellent public transport links.
+Only 500 meters from the Wye Valley Walk Wyndcliffe Court is less than 20 minutes from Newport, 30 minutes from Bristol and Cardiff, 40 from Gloucester and around 2 hours from London, There are excellent public transport links.
 For directions or to get in touch, please see our Contact & Directions page, and for opening times and all other information see our Visiting Us page.

 Since opening our gates for the first time in May 2013, we have had an overwhelming response from the press and public and are incredibly proud of our achievements.
-For reviews from some of our visitors please see our Testimonials page or go to our Trip Advisor page "Wyndcliffe Court Gardens".
-We have also recently been featured in The Telegraph as one of the 10 best places in the UK to see garden sculpture this summer:
+For reviews from some of our visitors please go to our Trip Advisor page.

 Phone: 01291 621242